hambarthegoat/dot-text-editor/README.md

 # dot Text Editor
-dot - a minimal text editor.
+*dot* - A Minimal Text Editor.
 Heavily inspired by vim.
+It was created by following the Kilo [https://viewsourcecode.org/snaptoken/kilo/index.html] text editor tutorial.